JazzDivision/mini_warehouse_build/README.md

 - Raw layer preserves original data
 - Staging layer handles cleaning and validation
-- Final model structures data for analysis
+- Final model (star schema) structures data for analysis

 This makes the pipeline easier to debug, maintain, and extend.